-Yes, a lightweight, side-by-side stroller for $279 (even less if you get the Best vs. the Deluxe) is every parent’s dream.
+Yes, a lightweight, side-by-side stroller for $329 (even less if you can get the XL2 Deluxe, $179) is every parent’s dream.

 While the Zoe brand is new to the stroller scene, the founders are not.
 They’re a small, family business who’ve combined their fashion design expertise along with their baby product experience, and set out to make an affordable, double stroller that parents of twins would love.